attuo/ClipboardHelper/README.md

 # ClipboardHelper
-Windows program to keep latest copied texts in list, so you can use them later

-# ClipboardHelper

 Windows program to keep latest copied texts in list, so you can use them later.
 This project is made as a hobby to solve the problem I personally face time to time and think that would be something that someone has also irritated.